cswaney/NetworkHawkesProcesses.jl/docs/src/tutorial.md

 dt = 1.0;
 baseline = DiscreteHomogeneousProcess([1.0, 2.0], dt);
 weights = DenseWeightModel([0.1 0.2; 0.2 0.1]);
-impulses = DiscreteGaussianImpulseResponse(ones(nnodes, nnodes, nbasis) ./ nbasis, nlags, dt);
+impulses = GaussianImpulseResponse(ones(nnodes, nnodes, nbasis) ./ nbasis, nlags, dt);
 process = DiscreteStandardHawkesProcess(baseline, impulses, weights, dt);
 data = rand(process, duration);
 res = mle!(process, data; verbose=true, regularize=false); # or mcmc!, vb!
 ll = loglikelihood(process, data)
 ```

 There are several important differences to take note of.
 First, we now need to choose a time step size for the process, `dt`, which is also provided to all components that involve time (i.e., the baseline, impulse-response).
 Second, we use a discrete-time baseline process, `DiscreteHomogeneousProcess`, which is an exact discretized analog of `HomogeneousProcess`. `NetworkHawkesProcesses` also provides a discrete-time version of the non-homogeneous log Gaussian Cox process,  `DiscreteLogGaussianCoxProcess`.
-Third, we instantiate a discrete-time impulse response, `DiscreteGaussianImpulseResponse`, which has no continuous-time analog and is explained in detail below.
+Third, we instantiate a discrete-time impulse response, `GaussianImpulseResponse`, which has no continuous-time analog and is explained in detail below.
 Finally, `data` is now a `Matrix{Int64}` of size `nnodes x duration` containing event counts for each node along its rows.
 (Unlike the continuous-time model, we don't need to return nodes, events, and duration separately because they are implied by the data matrix dimensions).

 ![Discrete-time Data](./assets/img/discrete-data.svg)